 Apple has recently implemented a new rule known as 4.2.2 and 4.2.6, also known as minimum functionality.
 After much contact with Apple and better understanding of this change, we are happy to inform you the implication of this new rule.
 If you would like to read the full guidelines please click here

 To submit your app successfully to the Apple app store, it must include features, content, and UI that elevate it beyond a web App.
 If your app is not particularly useful, unique, or “app-like,” it will not be accepted to the Apple Store.
 In addition, Apple doesn’t allow apps that are based on web links anymore which they enforce heavily.
-Also, it is suggested by Apple to have a unique developer account for each app you submit.
+Also, it is required by Apple to have a unique developer account for each app you submit (It is recommended that the 'team name' will be identical as the app name).

 Feel free to read below some further information on how to get your app into the Apple app store: